CatchemAL/CatchemAlphaZero/README.md

 ### Tutorial
-CAZ is not, nor ever intends to be a top chess engine*.
+CAZ is not, nor ever intends to be a top chess engine\*.
 Rather, it is a showcase in AI techniques and my attempt to reproduce Deepmind's work.
 If you'd like to know more about the inner working of self-play reinforcement learning, check out the tutorials.
 They contain beautifully rendered visualisations to help you understand the way the project works.
 The tutorials have been organised into four sections:
 1. **MCTS Demo** which showcases MCTS including the UCB formula.
 You can render search trees to see it in action
 2. **Convolutional Layers** which shows how convolutional layers work and can combine to transform the 'images' of the game
 3. **Alpha Zero** where you can see CatchemAlphaZero's policies and play against it within an IPython setting
 4. Chess - which illustrates the exact details of the chess setup.
 You can interrogate the network and play againt it here (although GUI app preferred)

-* However, I am a glutton for punsihment and will probably rewrite this project in C++ to make it stronger...
+\* However, I am a glutton for punsihment and will probably rewrite this project in C++ to make it stronger at some point...

 Thanks for making it this far!

 Alex